 Also, under section 10 of the Unlawful Assemblies and Processions Act 1958 (Vic), any person who attends and takes part in an unlawful assembly, which includes any political demonstration, is guilty of an offence.
 This charge is very rarely used, but it does illustrate the power that governments have to stop “political” actions if they wish to do so.

 The Commonwealth “offensive or disorderly manner” law is associated with the trespass law.
-Under sections 11(2) and 12(2)(a) of the Public Order Act, it is an offence for a person who “while trespassing on premises in a territory” or “being in or on Commonwealth premises … behaves in an offensive or disorderly manner”.
+Under section 12(2)(b) of the Public Order Act, it is an offence for a person who “while trespassing on premises in a territory” or “being in or on Commonwealth premises … behaves in an offensive or disorderly manner”.
 Both these offences carry penalties of up to 20 pu.